DLTK's Crafts for Kids

 of the shoebox.

-- The mane goes on the bottom, then the circle head, then the circle
+- The mane goes on the bottom, then the circle head, then the circle nose.

 - The ears go right above the head on the mane.

-- The paper mache should stick the pieces together so you won't need any
+- The paper mache should stick the pieces together so you won't need any tape or glue.

-at this point as it's a bit soggy, but you may want to use masking tape or
+- Put the tail on the back, folding it around the side (it will fold easily at this point as it's a bit soggy, but you may want to use masking tape or just add a few more pieces of mache/newspaper to hold it in place.

-it's a nice day, just stick it outside (just don't forget it if it starts to
+- Let dry COMPLETELY.
+It goes faster in a warm breezy place.
+If it's a nice day, just stick it outside (just don't forget it if it starts to rain).
+It takes a day or so to dry.

-- OPTIONAL: we always use scrap white computer paper or toilet
+- Optional: we always use scrap white computer paper or toilet

 paper (don't laugh) for the final layer of all of our paper mache